wispproject/wallet/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the XSPEC Core project (and related projects such as libsecp256k1), and is not to be confused with overall XSPEC Network Protocol consensus changes.
+The following applies to code changes to the WISP Core project (and related projects such as libsecp256k1), and is not to be confused with overall WISP Network Protocol consensus changes.

-Whether a pull request is merged into the XSPEC Core rests with the project merge curators and ultimately the XSPEC Core Team.
+Whether a pull request is merged into the WISP Core rests with the project merge curators and ultimately the WISP Core Team.

 Curators will take into consideration if a patch is in line with the general principles of the project; meets the minimum standards for inclusion; and will judge the general consensus of contributors.